ammarhakim/gkeyll1/docs/manual/array-idx-seq.rst

 Array indexing and sequencing
 -----------------------------

+This note describes the indexing and sequencing algorithgms implemented in Lucee.

 Array indexing
 ++++++++++++++

-When an array is created the data is stored in a single chunk of contiguous memory.
-Hence, a method of mapping of the is needed.

 An *indexing function* maps an :math:`N`-dimensional index space to a :math:`1`-dimensional index space.
-Indexing functions are used in the Lucee array classes to map array indices into a linear index into the chunk of memory

-There are several sets of mapping classes provided in Lucee: row-major, column-major and fully symmetric tensor indexing.
+Indexing functions are used in the Lucee array classes to map array indices into a linear index.
+There are several sets of mapping classes provided in Lucee: row-major, column-major and completely symmetric-tensor indexing.
 These are implemented in the ``Lucee::ColMajorIndexer`` and the ``Lucee::RowMajorIndexer`` classes.

 Let :math:`(i_1,\ldots,i_N)` be the index in the :math:`N`-dimensional index space.
 Let :math:`(s_1,\ldots,s_N)` be the starting index and